-Many older Traverse Walls are unused, un-maintained and no conform longer requirements for the NIBAS Scheme nor are suitable for Pre-FUNdamental coaching.
-Indeed it appears that some are being closed-off due to Health and Safety fears and/or maintenance. lack of Mountaineering Scotland's focus is to maintain the current facilities in working order and open up those being closed, to upgrade to new useable walls where possible and establish more new-style walls wherever possible.
-Local currently areas lacking in any facility, will be encouraged to begin facility development:
+Many older Traverse Walls are unused, un-maintained and no longer conform requirements for the NIBAS Scheme nor are suitable for Pre-FUNdamental coaching.
+Indeed it appears that some are being closed-off due to Health and Safety fears and/or lack maintenance. of Mountaineering Scotland's focus is to maintain the current facilities in working order and open up those being closed, to upgrade to new useable walls where possible and establish more new-style walls wherever possible.
+Local Authority areas currently lacking in any facility, will be encouraged to begin facility development: